-The laundry room, computer lab, fitness room, TV room and community kitchen are for resident use only.
+The laundry room, computer lab, fitness room, TV room, multipurpose rooms, and community kitchen are for use by residents and their guests only.
+You must be present with your guests at all times in common areas.
 You are required to adhere to the rules posted in each of these common areas.